 As with any injury-related case, figuring out the value of a claim over the safety of Zantac or ranitidine starts with an understanding of the nature and extent of the injured person's "damages," which is a legal term that refers to compensation for losses suffered by that person (the plaintiff).
 Damages are paid by the defendant in the lawsuit.
 (In these cases, the defendant is usually a pharmaceutical company like GlaxoSmithKline, Novartis, or Sanofi, all of which manufacture Zantac and other ranitidine products, but others in the supply chain may also share some measure of liability.)

 Whether your case settles out of court or you receive a judgment in your favor after a trial, the money you receive is considered damages.
 (Learn more about the basics of damages and compensation in a personal injury case.)

 Let's look at some common categories of damages, and how each might affect the value of your Zantac/ranitidine lawsuit.

 As a plaintiff, if you win or settle your case, your damages include compensation for:

-(Learn more about pain and suffering in a personal injury case.)
+(Learn more about pain and suffering in a Zantac case.)